Massachusetts Issues Shutdown Order During COVID-19 Outbreak (UPDATED)

 [Ed.
-Note] On March 31, 2020, Gov. Baker issued COVID-19 Order No. 21, extending the operation of COVID-19 Order No. 13 and ordering all non-essential businesses and organizations to keep their facilities closed to workers, customers, and the public until May 4, 2020.
-Further, the Order expanded the “COVID-19 Essential Services List” to more closely align with the Cyber and Infrastructure Security Agency (“CISA”) Guidance on the Essential Critical Infrastructure Workforce, Version 2.0, issued on March 28, 2020.
+Note: On March 31, 2020, Governor Baker issued COVID-19 Order No. 21, extending the operation of COVID-19 Order No. 13 and ordering all non-essential businesses and organizations to keep their facilities closed to workers, customers, and the public until May 4, 2020.
+Further, the Order expanded the “COVID-19 Essential Services List” to more closely align with the Cyber and Infrastructure Security Agency (“CISA”) Guidance on the Essential Critical Infrastructure Workforce, Version 2.0.
 Specifically, each section of the original MA COVID-19 Essential Services List has been modified and expanded to align with CISA Guidance.
-The new essential service list will go into effect on April 1, 2020.
+The new essential service list will go into effect on April 1, 2020.]

 In addition to the updates to the COVID-19 Essential Services List based on the CISA Guidance, Massachusetts has also designated additional services and workers as essential, as noted in the editor’s notes below.